The Center for Global Development and Sustainability

 9:00 am – 10:30 am.
 Plenary Session 1

-Paradigm Shifts, Challenges, and Opportunities Associated with Cyber Security Systems and the Vulnerability of Minority Institutions
+Paradigm Shifts, Challenges, and Opportunities Associated with Cyber Security and AI Systems

-This panel aims to identify the urgent challenges and opportunities associated with current cyber security systems and the paradigm shifts associated with threats targeting minority-owned institutions and organizations that serve vulnerable groups in our society.
-The session will discuss new initiatives and tools available to counter such threats and the importance of policy frameworks and concerted efforts to counter these challenges.
+This panel aims to identify the urgent challenges and opportunities associated with current cyber security and AI systems and the paradigm shifts associated with threats targeting individuals, institutions, and organizations that serve vulnerable groups in our society.
+The session will discuss new policy initiatives and tools available to counter such threats and the importance of policy frameworks and concerted efforts to counter these challenges.

 10:30 am – 11:00 am